zammad/zammad-documentation/prerequisites-software.rst

 2. Ruby Programming Language
 ============================

 Zammad requires Ruby (all required rubygems like ruby on rails are listed in the Gemfile).
-The following Ruby versions are supported:
+The following Ruby version is supported:

 * Ruby 2.4.1